sachinkr91/api-rest-meetings/libs/csharp/docs/MeetingApi.md

             var apiInstance = new MeetingApi();
             var userId = 56;  // int? | The ID of the user of interest.
-This value is an integer which can be retrieved for the current user via the Get User Account Details endpoint. var meetingId = 56;  // int? | The ID of the meeting you want to view.
-This is an integer value.
-You can find this ID by doing a list of meetings and referencing the \"id\" property. var endpointGuid = endpointGuid_example;  // string | The GUID of an endpoint.
+This value is an integer which can be retrieved for the current user via the Get User Account Details endpoint. var numericMeetingId = 56;  // int? | The meeting ID that participants will see and use to join the conference.
+When joining via phone, this is the code they enter via DTMF to join. var endpointGuid = endpointGuid_example;  // string | The GUID of an endpoint.
 Usually retrieved from the List Meeting Endpoints endpoint. var isLeader = true;  // bool? |  (optional) var push = true;  // bool? |  (optional)